sofyan-rs/fe-finance-nextjs/README.md

-# BE Finance Tracker Next.js
+# FE Finance Tracker Next.js

 This is a frontend service for a finance tracker application built using Next.js + shadcn/ui